 Black garlic fermenter

-I chose against buying and testing out a black garlic fermenter because I didn’t like the fact that I couldn’t find any with a stainless steel insert nor did I have room for an appliance only meant for making black garlic.
+I chose against buying and testing out a black garlic fermenter because I couldn’t find any with a stainless steel insert.
+I didn’t want to make room for an appliance only meant for making black garlic either.

 Cons: The appliance itself isn’t cheap.
 If you don’t make bread or other ferments or won’t use it for making yogurt or tempering chocolate, you may end up with an expensive appliance that doesn’t get used often.